The beginning of Indian Casinos

 The beginnings of every story known in the present about the past are truly fascinating and the beginnings of Indian casinos are no exception.

 The first Indian casino was built in Florida by the Seminole tribe, who opened a successful high-stakes bingo hall in 1979.
-Other Indian nations quickly followed suit, and by 2000 more than 150 tribes in 24 states had opened casino or bingo operations on their reservations.
+Other Indian nations quickly followed suit casino sites, and by 2000 more than 150 tribes in 24 states had opened casino or bingo operations on their reservations.

 Unlike gaming operations run by non-Indian tribal casinos, the law required you to contribute a percentage of your annual revenue to state-controlled trust funds.